Backyard Teen Retreat

 A Little Family History

 Encourage them to explore their family tree.
 It is really very easy.
 Start with themselves, then go to Mom and Dad, then both sets of grandparents and then to the great grandparents.
 It is not expensive, but encourages use of libraries and other resources, it is something they can do together in groups of 2 or more.
 It also encourages visits and dialogue with older members of their families who are usually a great resource of information and often have old photographs tucked away.
 Information can be put into something as simple as a school notebook.
 Often it turns into a life long hobby and something they can one day pass on to their children.

 Melanie is sitting on a gold mine of opportunity with the teens that want to just hang at her house with her kids.
 Many years ago, my husband's mother was the force behind a church group called Girls In Action.
 She had a giant van and every Wednesday night, my husband would go with his dad to do whatever they did at church and his mother would be driving around the mountain side in Eagle River, Alaska, gathering the girls who were in this group.
-She led and I have no doubt that those girls, whose parents were too busy to take them to GIA, were positively influenced by her interest.
+I have no doubt that those girls, whose parents were too busy to take them to GIA, were positively influenced by her interest.

 I hope that she can talk to one of the counselors at the high school and find out how to loosely gather the kids and do something like volunteer at the local nursing home one day or so a week, or find out if there is a senior who needs to have his or her house painted and ask the kids to join her family on the project.
 If they aren't junior delinquents, it won't be hard that once they get involved in something to get approval to go in on a volunteer basis.